brunomnsilva/markdown2moodle/README.md

 * Images are included normally, as in any markdown file, including by an external *url*.

 * Code blocks are included using *backticks* followed by the *lexer*, as in any markdown file.
 If using `{img}` after the lexer, then the code will be converted to a *png* image with syntax highlighting; personally, I prefer this method.
-Otherwise, it wil be in plain text.
+Otherwise, it will be exported in plain text.

 All images are encoded to *base64* and included in the output, so the resulting XML is self-contained and ready to import into *Moodle*.